samlowe36/practice_programs/README.md

 the email_slicer is also extremely basic and just cuts an email into a domain, username, and extension.

 the binary_search was interesting as I had never looked into the logic of how it works.
 I want to test it on much larger data to see just how much faster it can be.

+Both the QR code generator and the interest calculator are very simple implementations.
+The QR code specifically I thought would be a lot more difficult, but I was able to import in the package qrcode which really takes care of most of it for you.